findify/findify-js/packages/analytics/README.md

 // You can get `user` instance, which can be used further in `findify-sdk` library: var user = client.user;

-// To access events on the page you can use `client.state`,
-// Analytics state represents all events that was defined on the page
-// before findify

-// You can listen for events with `listen` function var unsubscribe = client.listen(function(event, payload) {
+// You can listen for events that are sent through our analytics with `listen` function var unsubscribe = client.listen(function(event, payload) {
   console.log(event); // outputs event name
   console.log(payload); // outputs event payload